mitmadness/chuck/README.md

 > A graphical monitoring interface for the distributed job queue bull built using express and react.
 Toureiro provides simple monitoring features as well as the ability to promote delayed jobs directly.

-Toureiro's interface is protected by the same HTTP Basic Auth and credentials used to login to the administration interface (see [Configuration](#configuration) section).
+Toureiro's interface can be found on https://chuck/toureiro, and is protected by the same HTTP Basic Auth and credentials used to login to the administration interface (see [Configuration](#configuration) section).

 ![Toureiro Web Interface](https://raw.githubusercontent.com/Epharmix/Toureiro/screenshots/public/screenshots/Job%20List.png)